-I know there was a period of time when my family relocated from Middle Arm (my dad’s hometown) back to Woodstock.
+There was a period of time when my family relocated from Middle Arm (my dad’s hometown) back to Woodstock.
 I was in grade four at the time.
 Come to think of it, when we lived there, my grandfather had already passed away, so the memories of soft boiled eggs at his home would have been sometime around grade one.

 And that homemade bread I’m talking about – I’m pretty sure that was my Aunt Donna’s doing.
 I loved my mom’s homemade bread, but my Aunt Donna made the best bread I can ever remember eating!
 It might have something to do with the fact that she would buy brand name Cheese Whiz, unlike the knock-off brand my parents used to buy.
 (Yes, Cheese Whiz!
 I still love it so much I can’t buy it, because I have no self control!)

 Great!
 Now I’m craving Cheese Whiz!
 Isn’t the mind a weird and powerful tool?
 How did I get from childhood breakfasts to craving Cheese Whiz at 9:30 pm (which is when I’m writing up this post)?
 I’m going to hit save and go watch Game of Thrones.
 That will take my mind off of Cheese Whiz for sure!

 If you loved this recipe, here are some others that might interest you as well:

 In a hurry?
 Save this recipe to your Pinterest board for later!
 Click HERE!

 Old Fashioned Soft Boiled Egg Breakfast